gaearon/react-hot-loader/getstarted.md

 This tutorial assumes that you already have a working Webpack configuration and `WebpackDevServer` compiles and serves your code.
 If youʼd rather play with a ready-made example, try <a href="https://github.com/gaearon/react-hot-boilerplate" target="_blank">react-hot-boilerplate</a>.

-### Installation
+## Installation

-The only extra package that you need to install is `react-hot-loader`.
-Do that by running
+The only package that you need to install is `react-hot-loader`.
+Do that by running:

 {% highlight sh %}
 npm install --save-dev react-hot-loader
 {% endhighlight %}

+## Setup

-### 1. Webpack Configuration
+### Step 1.
+Setup Webpack Config
 The first thing you'll need to do is create a Webpack config for development.
 This config must be separate from the one you use for production.

-Here is a basic example that we will build upon:
+Here is a basic example:
 ```
 webpack.config.dev.js
 ```